 Indian Jones and the Temple of Peril

-Set amongst the jungle environment of Adventureland, Indiana Jones and the Temple of Peril is themed around the George Lucas film ‘Indiana Jones and the Temple of Doom’.
+Set among the jungle environment of Adventureland, Indiana Jones and the Temple of Peril is themed around the George Lucas film ‘Indiana Jones and the Temple of Doom’.
 Up to 12 riders of 54” and above buckle into a mine-cart train and prepare for their

 own high speed adventure as experienced by Harrison Ford and his companions in the ruins of the Temple.